kubernetes/community/contributors/design-proposals/hugepages.md

 DPDK-based applications are going to request huge pages using `mmap()` system call and it is required that a mount point of type `hugetlbfs` is present in the application's mount namespace.
+Proposed design includes huge page volume plugin that ensures this mount point exists.

 The proposal is also limited to x86_64 support where two huge page sizes are
 supported: 2MB and 1GB.
 The design, however, should accommodate additional huge